 TAMPA -- Florida Gov. Rick Scott is considering an executive order to address growing controversy over the Common Core State Standards.

-Scott provided few details Wednesday, but hinted that the order would involve the new tests aligned to the education standards.
+Scott provided few details Wednesday, but hinted the order would involve the new tests aligned to the education standards.

 PARCC is too expensive and it takes too long, Scott said.
 So Im looking at a variety of things, whether its an executive order, some administrative and some legislative, to try to fix that.